 But Miller has been doing this ever since he began, first making his mark on the British fashion scene with his Royal College of Art graduate collection in 2009.
 It’s not a trend for Miller, or a ‘fashionable’ way to act but a cemented viewpoint that manifests itself in the biannual collections for his eponymous line.
 Look back four years, for example, when in 2013 Miller told Dazed: “I think I’m massively political and philosophical in what I do.
 I actually do believe that they are just fucking clothes.”

-Or to just over a year ago, when he told Hero magazine in no uncertain times why the UK should stay in the EU, mere days before the Brexit vote in June 2016: “There is actual no valid reason for leaving, just right wing extremist views on migration and employment and unemployment and general.
+Or to just over a year ago, when he told Hero magazine in no uncertain terms why the UK should stay in the EU, mere days before the Brexit vote in June 2016: “There is actual no valid reason for leaving, just right wing extremist views on migration and employment and unemployment and general.
 When a migrant comes to these shores with no training and not being able to speak the language, takes your job…good on them, as you’re just basically shite!”

 Miller isn’t afraid to make his views known and uses clothing as a way to do that as much as he does through his interviews and the images uploaded to the brand’s Instagram.
 Take the Matthew Miller AW17 collection (which, incidentally, has just landed on Coggles).
 Entitled Fear Itself, this was a collection designed for the young generation living in a world of political unrest; the result of choices made by the generation that came before it.